Currently Browsing:Digestive Healthcare Center

 The goal of treatment is to restore some or all normal functioning to the liver.

-It is necessary to completely stop drinking alcohol .
-This may require an alcohol treatment program.
-Sometimes diet changes are recommended, too.
-Scarring of the liver is permanent, but the liver is often able to repair some of the damage caused by alcohol so you can live a normal life.
+You will need to stop drinking alcohol.
+To do thi, you may need to be in an alcohol treatment program.
+Sometimes you may also need to change your diet.
+Scarring of the liver is permanent.
+But the liver is often able to repair some of the damage caused by alcohol so you can live a normal life.

 You may be admitted to the hospital or treated on an outpatient basis.
 There is no medicine to cure alcoholic hepatitis.
-Treatment involves reducing the symptoms and halting the progression of the disease.
+Treatment involves easing the symptoms and keeping the disease from getting worse.

 What are the complications of alcoholic hepatitis?